The Mystery of Limerence: Signs, Causes, And How To Cope

 There are not many clinical descriptions of limerence outside of Tennov’s book and Willmott and Bentley’s work “Exploring the Lived-Experience of Limerence: A Journey toward Authenticity” (2015).

-[*ERP is a cognitive-behavioral therapy that involves gradually exposing the OCD person to their feared stimuli while preventing them from engaging in their compulsive behaviors.
-It helps the person learn that their feared stimuli are not actually dangerous and that they can tolerate the anxiety that comes with exposure.]
+• ERP is a cognitive-behavioral therapy that involves gradually exposing the person to the feared stimuli while preventing them from engaging in compulsive behavior.
+The person realizes their feared stimuli are not dangerous.
+And learns to tolerate the anxiety that comes with exposure.

 If you find it challenging to cope with limerence on your own, consider seeking help from a mental health professional.